shivashankar066/Multi-Programming-Code-Assistant-App-using-CodeLlama-Llama2LLM/README.md

 Step 1: Download Ollama from below website:
         https://ollama.com/download/windows

-Step 2: Open Command Prompt and Run this command to doanload model:
+Step 2: Open Command Prompt and Run this command to download model:
         ollama run codellama

 Step 3: Create our own customised model in file called modelfile and set the parameters and Prompt